raganwald-deprecated/homoiconic/2008-11-26/practical_recursive_combinators.md

 We also saw that by separating the recursion implementation from the declaration of how to perform the steps of an algorithm like `#rotate`, we leave ourselves the opportunity to improve the performance of our implementation without the risk of adding bugs to our declaration.
 And today we're going to do just that, along with a few tweaks for usability.

+In this post, we're going to optimize our combinators' performance and make them a little easier to use with goodies like `string_to_proc`.
+To do that, we're going to work with closures, defining methods with `define_method`, and implement functional programming's partial application.
+We'll wrap up by converting `linrec` from a recursive to an iterative implementation.

 First, a little organization.
 Here are the [original examples](http://github.com/raganwald/homoiconic/tree/master/2008-11-23/recursive_combinators.rb).
 I've placed them in a module and named the combinators `multirec` and `linrec` in conformance with common practice:

 	module RecursiveCombinators